songtingstone/dincta/README.md

 *Data INtegration and Cell Type Annotation of Single Cell Transcriptomes*

-Check out the latest preprint of Dincta on [bioRxiv](https://www.biorxiv.org/content/early/2020/tobeappear)
+Check out the latest preprint of Dincta (to be appear) on [bioRxiv](https://www.biorxiv.org/content/early/2020/tobeappear)

 # System requirements